TotallyInformation/web-components/docs/dev.md

 ## Standards

+These are the requirements and standards for any web component to be included in this repository.

+* MUST be standalone with no external requirements.
+Common include library modules (e.g. charts) MAY be imported however.
+The resulting file MUST be useable stand-alone.
+* MUST be useable in the majority of modern browsers, anything supporting ES2019+ should be usable.
+IE will not be supported.

 * All components MUST self register the custom tag AND their Class Name.
 All tag namess are lower-case with at least one dash (_kebab-case_) .
 All Class names start with an upper-case letter and the name is the tag name in _PascalCase_.
 MUST self-register the custom tag using `customElements.define`.
 * The Class is the default export and is also self-registered to the window global.
 * MUST provide source-code in either `./src` (for production ready components) or `./alpha`.
 Any component in `./src` MUST be usable even if it is not feature complete.
-* MUST be useable in the majority of modern browsers.
-IE will not be supported.
-* MUST be standalone with no external requirements.
-Common include library modules (e.g. charts) MAY be imported however.
-The resulting file MUST be useable stand-alone.
 * MUST have both IIFE and ESM minimised versions built using ESBUILD.
 The built versions should target common browser features no newer than 2-years old.
 Built versions will be in the `./dist` folder with alpha quality components built to the `./dist/alpha` folder.
 All built versions will include `.map` files for debugging.
 * MUST use JSDoc to self-document.
 MUST use ESLint and follow the modified _JavaScript Standard_ formatting.
 * MUST provide a document file in `./docs` describing use, settings, etc.